Dash (DASH) is not only a fork of Litecoin (LTC), it is a major altcoin which followed the creation of Bitcoin (BTC).

 Crypto asset investing is highly volatile and unregulated in some EU countries.
 No consumer protection.
 Tax on profits may apply.

 What are the primary drivers behind such a price increase?
 To novice and expert investors, what are the pros you should consider before adding Dash to your investment portfolio?

 One of the primary drivers of Dash which has led to its adoption by several businesses is its unique feature of scalability.
 Dash is a fork of Litecoin and Litecoin is a fork of Bitcoin.

 Although it thrives on the same features of these two pioneer cryptocurrencies, the developers of the cryptocurrency decided to address the issue of scalability.

 The crypto uses a modified version of the proof-of-stake (POS) algorithm called X11.
 Under this algorithm, Dash is run by a subset of its users who are called MASTERNODES.
 These users simplify how transactions are validated and verified.
 As a result, Dash handles more transactions.

 In order to be a part of this select group called masternodes, you must have a total of 1,000 DASH staked.
 This is the prime requisite needed by a user and it gives them a special chance to validate and verify transactions.
-As of 2nd March 2021, there are 4,685 masternodes.
+Currently, there are 3,871 masternodes.

 The average transaction time for Dash is 2 minutes and 39 seconds.
 Dash processes 30 to 56 transactions per second.
 This means that Dash has a slight advantage over Bitcoin which processes 4 to 6 transactions per second.
 It is also faster than Ethereum since it still relies on its 1.0 network which processes 15 to 30 transactions per second.